bitsofcotton/p0/README.md

 And, we can weaken this condition with cauchy's integrate theorem on ja.wikipedia.org link (doi:10.1090/S0002-9947-1900-1500519-7), C1 condition to C0 condition (uses epsilon delta on multiple of different differential value with limit needs smaller than continuous condition).

-And, if there's no C0 condition, with the condition x_next:=integrate^x_now(f(x) - some &alpha;), the prediction is valid because each of them are structure of the sum between first point and each of them.
+N.B. if there's no C0 condition, with the condition x_next:=integrate^x_now(f(x) - some &alpha;), the prediction is valid because each of them are structure of the sum between first point and each of them.
 So if we can define integrate(original f) (and if it's continuous enough), the prediction is valid a.e..

 N.B.
 DFT differential itself is ideal for trigometric function multiply sums.
 So applying tilt itself returns curved result, but this is reasonable one on the range with IDFT * DFT condition.

-If there's essential point near the defined region, we use northPole class to hack essential points.
+N.B. p0 uses northPole class to hack essential point whether or not if near the defined region.

-# Tips
-If we don't predict well, please refer p2.

 # Tips
 This p0 uses weak differential, so integrate(diff) != id because of complex part is omitted (but Re diff(diff) is no matter if we calculate in R or C).